 Your Yunnan Budget Tour will begin in Kunming, the capital city of the Yunnan province, in Southwest China.
 The 7 million inhabitant city of Kunming is located 1900 meters above sea level and has a pleasant, spring-like climate throughout almost the entire year.
 For this reason, it is often referred to as “China's city of eternal spring”.

 This mild climate undeniably makes Kunming one of the most pleasant and easy going cities in China, with a very high quality of life.
 This well-being can also be seen amongst the Kunming population: In comparison to other cities, the people of Kunming are much more relaxed and life is visibly more laid-back than elsewhere in China.

-Dali's old town lies on the western bank of Lake Erhai, below the 4000m high Cang Mountains, 1,900 meters above sea level.
+Dali's old town lies on the western bank of Lake Erhai, below the 4000m high Cang Mountains.

 During the Tang dynasty, Dali was the capital city of the Nanzhao Kingdom.
 In its golden years, the Nanzhao Kingdom stretched all the way to Tibet, Burma and Thailand.
 Later, Dali became the capital city of the Dali Kingdom, which was brought to an end in 1253 by the Kublai Khan army.
 Kublai Khan made Dali an important military base for the Yuan dynasty.
 With the fall of the Yuan dynasty, Dali fell into oblivion for the next 200 years.